nsubstitute/NSubstitute/docs/help/_posts/2010-04-01-argument-matchers.markdown

 ### Using matchers outside of stubbing or checking received calls

-Argument matchers should only be used when setting return values or checking received calls.
-Using `Arg.Is` or `Arg.Any` without a call to `Returns(...)` or `Received()` can cause your tests to behave in unexpected ways.
+Argument matchers should only be used when specifying calls for the purposes of setting return values, checking received calls, or configuring callbacks (for example: with `Returns`, `Received` or `When`).
+Using `Arg.Is` or `Arg.Any` in other situations can cause your tests to behave in unexpected ways.

+Argument matchers should only be used for:

+* Specifying a call when using `Returns` and `ReturnsForAnyArgs`
+* Specifying a call within a `When` or `WhenForAnyArgs` block to configure a callback/call action
+* Specifying a call to check with `Received`, `DidNotReceive` and `Received.InOrder`
+* Configuring a callback with `Arg.Do` or `Arg.Invoke`

+Using an argument matcher without one of these calls is most likely an error.

 For example: